Moksh-Fadia/Moksh-Fadia/README.md

 I'm a Computer Engineering undergraduate interested in building practical projects across data analysis, data science, and software development, with a focus on solving real-world problems.

-My work focuses on exploring data, predictive models, and developing systems that extract meaningful insights and turn information into practical solutions.
+My work focuses on exploring data, developing predictive models, and building systems that turn data into actionable insights.

 ---